Billiam/billiam.org/_posts/2025-08-13-cnc-joints.md

 For the roughing pass, I'm simulating with a 2-flute endmill, 3mm stepdown, 0.14mm feed per tooth at 18,000 RPM.
 For the ⅛\" tool, where needed, I'm using 2mm stepdown, 0.1mm feed per tooth at 20,000 RPM.

+For alignment, I'm counting the number of directions that the joint _can't_ move when assembled, where higher is (probably) better.
+A butt joint is held in place in one direction.
+An open-sided rabbet joint is held in place in two directions.
+A dovetail joint is held in place in five directions.

 ## Butt joint

 {% include figure.html url="images/post/2025/joint/buttr.jpg" %}